-100 DAYS ASSESSMENT, SIX MONTHS OR ANNUAL FOLLOW UP
+SIX MONTH ASSESSMENT OR ANNUAL FOLLOW UP After entering all the cell infusion episodes that constitute this treatment, you should provide the status of the patient at

-After entering all the cell infusion episodes that constitute this treatment, you should provide the status of the patient at 100 days and 6 months after the $1^{st}$ cell infusion episode of the treatment.
+6 months after the 1st cell infusion episode of the treatment.

-If patient died before the time indicated on the form (100days, 6 months or 1 year) had elapsed, enter the date of death, otherwise enter the date the patient was seen as close as possible to the date of the $1^{st}$ infusion episode in this cell therapy treatment +100 DAYS or +6 MONTHS.
+If patient died before the 6 months had elapsed, enter the date of death, otherwise enter the date the patient was seen as close as possible to the date of the 1^{st} infusion episode in this cell therapy treatment + 6 MONTHS.